Yuecheng-CAM/Ajs38RO4Vz-p/README.md

 # ACM CCS 2026 open science artifacts submission

-This repo contains a list of artifacts.
+This is a repository of all artifacts associated with our PoisonCap paper submission.
+It contains copies of our source code for our CHERI-enabled LLVM and QEMU fork, CheriBSD fork and CHERI-Toooba that has PoisonCap hardware, and software PoisonCap implementations.
+It also contains our fork of SQLite, and a list of Juliet Test Cases we have run.

 # CHERI-Toooba:
 The cache system related changes are placed mainly within Toooba/src_Core/RISCY_OOO/coherence/src, where we detect access to a poisoned memory, also mark and replaced poisoned cache lines.